mjordan/islandora_workbench_docs/docs/field_templates.md

+!!! note
-> This section describes using CSV *field* templates in your configuration file.
-For information on CSV *file* templates, see the "Generating a template CSV file" section above.
+    This section describes using CSV *field* templates in your configuration file.
+For information on CSV *file* templates, see the "[Generating a template CSV file](/csv_file_templates/)" section.

 In `create` and `update` tasks, you can configure field templates that are applied to each node as if the fields were present in your CSV file.
 The templates are configured in the `csv_field_templates` option.
 An example looks like this: